Uniform Interstate Depositions and Discovery Act (UIDDA)-Iowa

 Uniform Interstate Depositions and Discovery Act Adopted - 2013

 Rule 1.1702 - Uniform interstate depositions and discovery

 a.
 "Foreign jurisdiction" means a state other than Iowa.

 b.
-“Foreign subpoena” means a subpoena issued under authority of a court of record of a foreign jurisdiction.
+"Foreign subpoena" means a subpoena issued under the authority of a court of record of a foreign jurisdiction.

 c.
 "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, public corporation, government, or governmental subdivision, agency or instrumentality, or any other legal or commercial entity.